AdobeDocs/genstudio.en/help/user-guide/approvals/overview.md

 ---
 # Adobe GenStudio for Performance Marketing Reviews and Approvals

-Adobe GenStudio for Performance Marketing review and approvals workflow ensures that all stakeholders— from creative teams to legal experts— can efficiently review and approve campaign assets and experiences, including generative AI-produced brand assets.
+The review and approvals workflow ensures that all stakeholders— from creative teams to legal experts— can efficiently review and approve campaign assets and experiences, including generative AI-produced brand assets.

 ## [!DNL Review and Approval] workflow advantages